Skip to main content

 Managing Secrets

-Secrets are managed in the settings under System Integration → Secrets.
+Secrets are managed in the settings under System integration → Secrets.
 Each entry consists of:

-Using Secrets in API Call Executors
+Using Secrets in API call executors

 In the header values of an API call executor, secrets can be referenced via the placeholder {{secret.KEY}}.
-When the executor is executed, Enneo replaces the placeholder with the stored value.
+When executing the executor, Enneo replaces the placeholder with the stored value.
 Example header of an API call executor:

 {